What is Reconciliation?

 3. Confirm that cash receipts and deposits are recorded in the cash register and bank statement

 The company should ensure that any money coming into the company is recorded in both the cash register and bank statement.
 If there are receipts recorded in the internal register and missing in the bank statement, add the transactions to the bank statement.
 Consequently, any transactions recorded in the bank statement and missing in the cash register should be added to the register.

 4. Watch out for bank errors

-Sometimes, errors may occur in the bank statement, and they may produce some differences between the internal cash register and bank statement.
-Some of the errors include duplication errors, ommissions, transposition, and cast/incorrect recording of transactions.
+Sometimes, errors may occur in the bank statement, thus, producing some differences between the internal cash register and bank statement.
+Possible errors include duplication errors, ommissions, transposition, and incorrect recording of transactions.

 The errors should be added, subtracted, or modified on the bank statement balance to reflect the right amount.
 Once the errors have been identified, the bank should be notified to correct the error on their end and generate an adjusted bank statement.